-Type of Statistic Annual October 2014 - September 2015 Annual Decay Rate 46% Lifetime Persistence Savings, Therms 8,861,472 HER Measure Life 3.08 years
+Type of Statistic Annual October 2014 - September 2015

+Annual Decay Rate 46%

+Annual Persistence Factor 54%

+Lifetime Savings, Therms 8,861,472

+HER Effective Useful Life 2.08 years

-Source: Nicor Gas billing data, Opower implementation data, and Navigant analysis
+Source: Nicor Gas billing data, Opower implementation data, and Navigant analysis The persistence factor is equal to one minus the decay rate.

-21 Total verified net savings in each part of this study are calculated using the number of verified participants in each evaluation period.
+26 Total verified net savings in each part of this study are calculated using the number of verified participants in each evaluation period.
 Total savings are calculated as (verified participants)(savings per day)(days as an active customer in the evaluation period).
 For example, if all customers had been active for the entire post period for Part 1 this calculation would work out to be 341,3080.032182=1,987,778.
 The difference between our estimated savings and this number is due to people moving out partway through the evaluation period.

-22 These estimates assume an annual attrition rate due to residence changes of 3.17% which was calculated based on the attrition during the year for which the HER program ran.
+27 These estimates assume an annual attrition rate due to residence changes of 3.17% which was calculated based on the attrition during the year for which the HER program ran.

-These results suggest that the average annual decay rate for the Nicor Gas HER program is 46%, meaning that the persistence factor23 after one year is 54%.
-Based on this decay rate, the measure life for this HER program is three years.
-This means that if reports are sent for one year, treatment customers will continue to achieve savings for two more years after reports are stopped.
+These results suggest that the average annual decay rate for the Nicor Gas HER program is 46%, meaning that the persistence factor28 after one year is 54%.
+Based on this decay rate, the effective useful life for this HER program is two years.
+This means that if reports are sent for one year (meaning one heating season), treatment customers will achieve lifetime savings that are approximately double those achieved in the initial year.

-$^{^{\}rm 23}$ The persistence factor is defined as one minus the decay rate, 1-δ.
+$^{^{28}}$ The persistence factor is defined as one minus the decay rate, 1- δ .